morwarid1/morwarid1.github.io/index.md

 I have volunteered in different organizations.
 And I was applauded for being a detail-oriented and innovative employee.
 Now, I am ready to contribute my skills as a passionate data analyst to a professional services firm.
 And contribute to helping better serve clients in making data-driven decisions and add value for the cross-functional business team.

 ## Projects
-A list of my top data analysis projects.

 - COVID-19 in the US Descriptive Analysis
 - Instacart Grocery Basket Exploratory Analysis